shubaolv/KV-store/README.md

 # KV-store
-Use pipe, epoll, thread_pool to finish KV-stroe
+Use pipe, epoll, thread_pool to finish KV-store